I took a look again into the world of stem cell supplements since it’s been a few years.

 A Google search for “Stem cell supplements” yields an array of results and ads.

 While Google has rightly (and generally very effectively) banned stem cell clinic ads, it still feels like anything goes with stem cell supplement ads.
 You can see a screenshot above for some results.
-An Amazon search yields tons of overlapping and sometimes wild results too, some approaching a thousand dollars a pop.
+An Amazon search yields tons of overlapping and sometimes wild results too.
+Some price tags approach a thousand dollars a pop.

-Take a look at a “grassfed bone marrow” (I’m imagining a test tube of living bone marrow with someone trying to feed it grass) supplement claiming to have something to do with stem cells:
+Take a look at a “grassfed bone marrow”.
+I’m imagining a test tube of living bone marrow with someone trying to feed it grass.
+This supplement claims to have something to do with stem cells:

 “Contains all the nutrients, specialized cells (including stem cells and base cells), collagen, growth factors, fat soluble activators and substances that the body uses to build, repair, and maintain all tissues”